-Dr. Kathleen N. Ehrhard is experienced in the preparation and prosecution of domestic and international patent applications.
+Dr. Kathleen Ehrhard is experienced in the preparation and prosecution of domestic and international patent applications.
 She counsels clients on the development of their patent portfolios and provides guidance on product cycle management strategies for their technologies.

 Kathleen has experience in the preparation and prosecution of patents in numerous areas of the life sciences, including biotechnology and pharmaceutical fields such as molecular and cellular biology, proteomics, vaccines, tissue implants, diagnostic and therapeutic methods and kits, transgenic animals, small molecules, and pharmaceutical formulations.
-She also has experience in the worldwide prosecution of patents in the industrial textiles field, including machine clothing and composite parts for the aerospace industry, as well as in fields such as composite blades used in the papermaking industry.
+She also has experience in the worldwide prosecution of patents in the industrial textiles field, including machine clothing and composite parts for the aerospace industry, as well as in fields such as composite blades used in the aerospace industry.

 Kathleen excels at interpreting the constantly changing landscape of regulation and law in order to best serve her clients.
 Her advice ultimately determines the way in which her clients pursue their patents, and she has seen numerous patent portfolios secured as a result of her counsel.